VMBlakelock/bouquetnblooms/README.md

 SECRET KEY - During development the SECRET_KEY was accidently pushed to GitHub.
 The developer did not realise Django automatically creates this and therefore pushed the code.
 On receiving the GitGuardian email the error was realized and a new env.py file was created and a new Django SECRET_KEY added.
-However in the git commit history there is no confirmation code was pushed here as the next commit states *'index.html block content code added'*
+....................However in the git commit history there is no confirmation code was pushed here as the next commit states *'index.html block content code added'*
 Something for the developer to note for future 'all major changes and bug fixes to be commited and pushed for reference'.

 #### Issue 3